Programs and Events

 In an effort to assist faculty, staff and students of color in finding a sense of community and belonging, the Office of Multicultural Services works with other campus offices and programs and organizations to sponsor speakers, workshops, and Multicultural activities throughout the academic year.

-Multicultural Student Union, which is open to all Malone Students, coordinates Multicultural programs on campus in conjunction with Multicultural Student Unions from area colleges such as Walsh, Mount Union and Akron University.
-The organization is committed to supporting student of color through group activities, and planned events.
+Multicultural Student Union, which is open to all Malone Students, coordinates Multicultural programs which support the culture and ethnicity of multicultural students on our campus.
+The organization is committed to supporting students of color through group activities, planned events, and outings.

 Black History Month

-A national celebration each February, Black History Month, focuses on the achievements, contributions and experiences African Americans have made to the American society.
-The events, sponsored by the students of Unity Under Christ, and the Office of Multicultural Services, bring local and national leaders to the campus.
+A national celebration each February, Black History Month focuses on the achievements, contributions, and experiences African Americans have made to American society.
+The events, sponsored by the students of MSU, and the Office of Multicultural Services, bring local and national leaders, performers, and artists to the campus.